 Transposing Actual Pitches

 Musician handles two kinds of transpositions.
-This topic describes how to transpose actual as-performed pitches in a song.
-If you do not want to change the actual as-performed pitches but, rather, want to change the key in which the pitches are notated, in order to match the key of an instrument, see Transposing to the Key of an Instrument.
+This topic describes how to transpose actual as-performed pitches in a song, otherwise known as the concert key.
+If you do not want to change the actual as-performed pitches but, just want to change the key in which the pitches are notated, in order to match the key of an instrument, see Transposing to the Key of an Instrument.

-When Musician transposes a song, it shifts the pitches of all of the measures in all of the staves up or down by some number of half-steps that you specify except for "drum staff" notes.
+When Musician transposes a song, it shifts the pitches of all of the notes in all the measures in all of the staves up or down by some number of half-steps that you specify (except for "drum staff" notes).

 Most MIDI files adhere to the General MIDI specification.
 In the General MIDI specification, channel 10 is reserved for percussion ("drum staff") sounds.
 Different pitches on MIDI channel 10 produce different types of percussion sounds.
 To shift the pseudo pitch of a drum sound will entirely change the sound, such as from a Side Stick to an Acoustic Snare.
-You would not be happy with the results if Musician shifted "pitches" in drum staves.
-Therefore, Musician does not transpose the pitches of notes assigned to a drum staff.
-You can specify which MIDI channels produce drum sounds for a given device using the Device Properties command in the MIDI Device Configuration Window.
-Normally you do not have to specify which MIDI channels produce drum sounds, because Musician by default assumes that a device adheres to the General MIDI specification.
+Normally you do not have to specify which MIDI channels produce drum sounds, because Musician by default assumes that a device adheres to the General MIDI specification, but you can always make changes to the channel assignments in the Staff Setup dialog if needed.

 When Musician transposes pitches, it also transposes the pitches of chord names.
 For example, if you transpose pitches up two half steps, Musician will change a "C7" chord to "D7".
 In the case of ambiguous chord root spellings, such as "F#7" versus "Gb7", Musician makes its best guess based on the surrounding harmony.
 Wherever Musician makes the wrong guess, you can quickly correct the error, as described in Editing Chord Names.